bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 77°
-- Partly Cloudy
+- Light Rain
-- 75% humidity
+- 78% humidity
-- 4 mph wind
+- 6 mph wind
-- 62% cloud cover
+- 63% cloud cover
-- 39 AQI 🟩
+- 45 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
+- 0.91 inches of rain in the past 24 hours
-- 0.9 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>